kursivee/android-nlp-integration/README.md

 # android-nlp-integration
-POC for ntegrating nodenlp into android with react-native
+POC for ntegrating nodenlp into android with react-native This is a POC project.
+I know I'm missing a lot of best practices.
+No MVVM, DI isn't properly setup, etc. Feel free to write issues calling these out.
+Especially if it's JS related.

 ### /android
 Actual android app to run (Still in progress)